AirPods Pro: Buy now or wait?

 Macworld recommends: BUY

 AirPods Pro are pretty easy to find for less than $200.
-They’re almost always going to cost you $249 from the Apple Store, but at the time of this writing they’re only $189 at Amazon, and they have been as long as $169 in the past.
+They’re almost always going to cost you $249 from the Apple Store, but at the time of this writing they’re only $189 at Amazon, and Staples is selling them in store for $179 through the end of July.
 At that price, and with a new generation of AirPods Pro probably not coming until 2022, now is as good a time as any to jump in.
 Just keep watching Macworld for deal posts on AirPods Pro sales.

 Note: When you purchase something after clicking links in our articles, we may earn a small commission.
 Read our affiliate link policy for more details.